nikosarcevic/HEP-ASTRO-COSMO/README.md

 # HEP-ASTRO-COSMO

 This is a community effort to collect all open source libraries/tools in one place.
-Everyone welcome to contribute!
+Everyone welcome to contribute! :shipit:

-Original idea: [GF Bertone](https://twitter.com/gfbertone), [Suchita Kulkarni](https://twitter.com/suchi_kulkarni) ()will add later: twitter thread, shaun etc
+Original idea: [GF Bertone](https://twitter.com/gfbertone), [Twitter discussuion can be found here](https://twitter.com/malcfairbairn/status/1369178173884235776?s=20).
+Fist resporce made by [Suchita Kulkarni](https://twitter.com/suchi_kulkarni).

+Library/tool descriptions copied from respective pages.

+To keep in mind for further reference: [this INSPIRE page](https://inspirehep.net/experiments?sort=mostrecent&size=25&page=1&q=&classification=Non-experimental)

+***

 ## Table of contents
 - [HEP-ASTRO-COSMO](#hep-astro-cosmo)